lakilé.

 Looking at a specific unit?

 We offer custom building- and unit-level analysis for buyers weighing a real decision.
-Closed-sale history, rent economics, comparable math, and red flags — tailored to the apartment you're actually considering.
+Closed-sale history, rent economics, comparable math, and red flags — tailored to the apartment you're considering.